Top 5 This Week

 Skiing: Big Sky and Beyond

-Big Sky Resort, 45 miles south of Bozeman on US Highway 191, is one of the largest ski areas in North America by skiable acreage — 5,850 acres across Lone Peak (11,166 feet) and adjacent Andesite Mountain, with a 4,350-foot vertical drop (the largest in the US) and a reputation for low crowds relative to comparable Colorado resorts.
+Big Sky Resort, 45 miles south of Bozeman on US Highway 191, is one of the largest ski areas in North America by skiable acreage — 5,850 acres across Lone Peak (11,166 feet) and adjacent Andesite Mountain, with a 4,350-foot vertical drop (one of the largest in the US) and a reputation for low crowds relative to comparable Colorado resorts.
 The Lone Peak Tram, ascending to the summit’s 11,166 feet, serves the most challenging terrain on the mountain — the Big Couloir (a 50-degree avalanche chute), the Marx and Lenin couloirs, and the in-bounds bowl skiing that requires a short hiking approach from the tram.
 The base village at Big Sky has developed into a year-round resort community with lodging, restaurants, and conference facilities that make it a genuine mountain resort rather than simply a ski area.

 Whitefish Mountain Resort, above the town of Whitefish in the Flathead Valley, provides the northwest Montana ski experience — 3,000 acres, 2,353-foot vertical, and the reliably deep snowpack of the Northern Rockies that makes Whitefish’s snow quality exceptional in years when other western mountains struggle with thin cover.
 The mountain’s proximity to Glacier National Park makes it a natural combination destination: ski Whitefish in January, snowshoe in Glacier in February, and return for Glacier hiking in July from the same base camp in Whitefish.
 Bridger Bowl, 16 miles from Bozeman, provides the most accessible local ski experience for Bozeman residents — a non-profit ski area with moderate prices that serves the MSU and Bozeman community with reliable snow and genuine backcountry terrain in the Ridge area above the lift system.